jimlinntu/scaling-book/jax-stuff.md

 import jax
 import jax.numpy as jnp

-# Running on an TPU v5e 4x2.
+# Running on a TPU v5e 4x2.
 This assigns names to the two physical axes of the hardware.
 mesh = jax.make_mesh(axis_shapes=(4, 2), axis_names=('X', 'Y'))

 # This tells JAX to use this mesh for all operations, so you can just specify the PartitionSpec P.